 At the beginning you are likely to die repeatedly to the first few guards.
 But soon enough you will smoothly be working your way through missions like a modern-day terminator, meting out justice (or just your job) with knives, guns, pipes, doors and even your own fists.
 Each mission is scored based on kill variety and creativity, although this ultimately has no impact on gameplay.

 You can also optionally wear a variety of masks to make each mission easier or harder for yourself.
 One mask might make your punches one-hit kills or start you out with a gun.
 Others will make it harder to see or prevent you from picking up any weapons.

-The excellent electronic score complements the gameplay perfectly and is good enough to put in iTunes for other listening.
+The excellent electronic score compliments the gameplay perfectly and is good enough to put in iTunes for other listening.
 Don't miss this crazy ride.
-Jon Carr

 Read our colleagues' full review of Hotline Miami for the PC

 Company: Feral Interactive

 Where to buy: Steam | Mac App Store